henrahmagix/henrahmagix.github.io/_drafts/ipad-cursor.md

 ---
 layout: post
 class: post
-title: "How I built the iPadOS Cursor for the Web"
+title: How I built the iPadOS Cursor for the Web
-subtitle: ""
+subtitle: ''
 ---

 ![wefwef](/images/ipad-cursor-preview.jpg)